heygrady/blog/apps/blog-app/src/pages/posts/2022-09-01-creating-a-yarn-monorepo-in-2022.md

 - [Commitlint](https://github.com/conventional-changelog/commitlint#getting-started)
 - [Turborepo](https://turborepo.org/docs/getting-started#install-turbo)

-From here, we presume you are using the repo directory we created as your working directory.
+From here, we presume you are using the repository directory we created as your working directory.

 ```sh
 # repo root